 - Combat Pragmatist: She's quite willing to use trickery, backstabbing and other underhanded tactics to win a fight.
 This may be justified in that she's a rather small woman (around 5'2") who lives in some pretty rough areas and regularly deals with very dangerous people.

 - Combat Stilettos: She wears boots with heels during the Kessel heist and the climatic duel with Dryden Vos, which are no detriment to her combat abilities.

-- Conflicting Loyalty: As the film progresses, Qi'ra seems to become increasingly torn between her loyalty to Vos and the Crimson Dawn, and her love for childhood sweetheart Han Solo, especially in the third act when Han and Vos's goals start to diverge.
+- Conflicting Loyalty: As the film progresses, Qi'ra becomes increasingly torn between her loyalty to Vos and the Crimson Dawn, and her love for childhood sweetheart Han Solo, especially in the third act when Han and Vos's goals start to diverge.
 In the end she chooses Crimson Dawn (eventually), though she kills Vos and frames Beckett to protect Han.

-- The Consigliere: Acts as a bit of one to Dryden, trying to smooth over tense situations to work out a good deal for everyone and providing him with advice.
+- The Consigliere: Acts as one to Dryden, trying to smooth over tense situations to work out a good deal for everyone and providing him with advice.
 At one point, he even says she's the person he trusts the most in the galaxy.

 - Conveniently an Orphan: Like Han, she grew up on the streets and has no family to speak of.

 - Corrupt the Cutie: She seems like a genuinely sweet girl at the start, who puts herself between Han and a blaster, dreams of gaining the freedom to explore the galaxy, and urges Han to leave her behind when she gets caught so he at least will be free.
 During the events of the three year Time Skip, she has been thoroughly broken by her harsh life and is now a hardened criminal who mainly looks out for number one.